 Santa Fe's the perfect place for resting and relaxation.
-What better way to enjoy this vibe than staying at La Posada De Santa Fe, a Tribute Portfolio Resort & Spa?
-This relaxing resort and spa is perfect for an evening of unwinding after a day of driving.
+What better way to enjoy this vibe than staying at The Hacienda & Spa?
+This relaxing hotel and spa is perfect for an evening of unwinding after a day of driving.

 The hotel has a beautiful outdoor pool and luxurious spa, which is just perfect after a long few days on the road.
-Even more helpful for a quick stopover, La Posada is wonderfully close to some of Santa Fe's most loved attractions.
+Even more helpful for a quick stopover, The Hacienda is wonderfully close to some of Santa Fe's most loved attractions.

 Nearby favorites include the New Mexico History Museum, Santa Fe Plaza, Georgia O'Keeffe Museum, and the Saint Francis Cathedral.
-There are also plenty of world-class dining options within walking distance, so you can experience the city's world-renowned cuisine without too much effort at the end of your day.
+There are also plenty of world-class dining options nearby, so you can experience the city's world-renowned cuisine without too much effort at the end of your day.

 Where to stay when you reach Los Angeles